staxrip/staxrip/docs/faq.rst

 The AviSynth script can be edited manually using the code editor (Filters > Edit Code) or the filters menu can be configured using the filter profile editor (Filters > Profiles).

+New LoadPlugin / Import filter can be loaded through Filters tab in Option Menu.

 How can I use custom AviSynth scripts?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~